 *Todd is trusting of his subordinates and migration among hives seems accepted.
 Todd allows Kenny to speak his mind and also treated his other officers well.
 Not many human managers are so awesome.
 John yells at his subordinates a lot on the show, much more than Todd, and John still cares about his team too, but somehow people blame Commanders and Queens for raising their voices in life and death situations while the Lanteans get a free pass.
 Lanteans also get free passes for shooting Bob in cold blood while he was imprisoned and shooting an ex-Satedan military commander in cold blood.
 Double standards.
 Queens and Commanders have life and death responsibilities over thousands, children and recruits.

 *Wraith scientists had enough free time/vacation time and individuality that scientists could be away for long enough to create secret labs on various offworld planets.

 *Todd says not all hives have Queens and Wraith feared being without Queens.
 With so many vacancies and the need for genetic diversity, I can’t see Queens killing off one another as an epidemic.
 Akasha seemed to like Queen Teyla and wanted to meet with her and discuss things with her, in spite of the shady, mysterious background and sudden appearance of Queen Teyla’s masqueraded character– cautious, but still open.
 And, that caution was justified.
-Also, there are double standards when people think Rush vs. Young, John vs. Kolya, Ronon vs. Kell, etc. are intriguing while decrying any Wraithial infighting.
+Also, there are double standards when people think Rush vs. Young, John vs. Kolya, Ronon vs. Kell, etc. are intriguing while decrying any Wraith infighting.

 *When unallied hives approach one another, Todd tells acting Queen Teyla that they are expected to negotiate, to make concessions, that neither side wants to fight the other.